Multi-Modal RGB-D Scene Recognition Across Domains: Introduction

-Although gathering RGB scene images may be relatively easy (\eg by crawling the web), collecting large RGB-D dataset is more difficult.
+Although gathering RGB scene images may be relatively easy (\eg by crawling the web), collecting a large RGB-D dataset is more difficult.
 This issue has initially moved research faster in the direction of RGB data-driven representation learning, as in the case of CNN models trained on the Places dataset \cite{zhou2014scenerecog}.
-In the last years, the diffusion of low-cost depth sensors has allowed to access sizable amounts of RGB-D images and several multi-modal learning methods have been developed.
-Most of them obtain geometric and texture features respectively from the depth and RGB images through separate deep learning paths, and the obtained representations are finally fused with different strategies \cite{Ayub_2020_BMVC,Yuan_Xiong_Wang_2019,song2018scenerecog,AAAI_df2}.
-A recent work have also highlighted the importance of extracting knowledge from the relation between RGB and depth to enhance their discriminative power before combining them \cite{du2019translate}.
-Still, the existing literature mainly focused on the design of multi-modal deep learning architectures and left behind some important analysis on the nature of the used data.
-Indeed the generic name \emph{RGB-D} hides a plethora of 3D cameras which may differ in many aspects, from the exact sensing depth technology (structured light, time-of-flight, active stereo), to the range and the field of view for the images.
-These observations indicate the existence of several causes of domain shift among the data (see Figure \ref{fig:teaser}) and question the robustness of the developed approaches.
+In the last years, the diffusion of low-cost depth sensors has allowed to access sizable amounts of RGB-D images and several \emph{multi-modal learning} methods have been developed.
+Most of them feed depth and RGB samples through separate deep learning paths and the obtained representations are finally fused with different strategies \cite{Ayub_2020_BMVC,Yuan_Xiong_Wang_2019,song2018scenerecog,AAAI_df2}.
+Still, the existing literature leaves behind some important analysis on the nature of the used data which are considered as drawn from a single domain distribution.
+The generic name \say{RGB-D} hides a plethora of 3D cameras which may differ in many aspects, from the exact depth sensing technology (structured light, time-of-flight, active stereo), to the range and the field of view for the images.
+This sums over the existing variability within scenes annotated with the same class label but captured in different physical locations by heterogeneous cameras.
+Thus, several causes contribute to a significant domain shift among the data (see Figure \ref{fig:teaser}) and question the robustness of the developed approaches.

+\emph{Domain adaptation} addresses the problem of learning models on some source labeled data distribution that generalizes to a different unlabeled target distribution \cite{csurka_book}.
+Several techniques have been proposed to close visual domain gaps between synthetic and real images or photos and art pictures, but in all those cases both the source and the target domain are composed of single-modal instances (only RGB) or only one of the two domains has an extra modality (source RGB-D, target RGB).
+Moreover, those works usually tackle cross-domain object classification \cite{AFN,Ganin:DANN:JMLR16,CycleGAN2017}, or scene segmentation \cite{Tsai_adaptseg_2018,Liu_2021_CVPR,Saha_2021_CVPR}, overlooking the problem of scene recognition.